 BALI

 On GLA’s Bali: Education & Marine Adventure™ program you will:

-• Clean a mangrove area and sort trash with an NGO project
+- Help clean a mangrove area and support waste-sorting efforts with an NGO project

+BALI